Homebuyer FAQs During Covid-19

 Technology is key right now.
 Now is a great time to research the Hawaii market online by viewing listings and reading our agents’ blogs at hawaiilife.com.

-Finally, you can contact our lending partners at Element Mortgage or your preferred lender to determine how much money you’re qualified to borrow and to get pre-approved for a mortgage.
+Finally, speak to a lender.
+Our lending partners at Element Mortgage or your preferred lender can help you determine how much money you’re qualified to borrow, and they can help you get pre-approved for a mortgage.

 Q: I am moving to Hawaii for work, school, etc. What should I do?

-Have a plan now for your move as we anticipate moving to Hawaii will be a more lengthy process once travel restrictions and stay-at-home orders are lifted across the country.
+Establish a plan well in advance of your move.
+We anticipate moving to Hawaii will be a more lengthy process once travel restrictions and stay-at-home orders are lifted across the country.
 Expect limited flights to the islands, and limited vendors transporting household shipments unless they are essential.
 Everyone in our industry is taking extra precautions for safety.

 Q: Where can I find additional resources for buyers in Hawaii?